 Ultimately the effect was to create as much disorientation and chaos as possible so nothing was evenly lit and only fleeting glimpses of the action were visible.
 Exactly as it was described by the Vets.

 The day ext of the Aussie soldiers after the bombing was shot about 30 minutes after sunset with only ambient light.
 The scene in the command center using only 100W Tungsten bulbs dimmed to about 50% to get the warmth.

 One lighting unit I was able to use was the searchlight mounted on the Centurion tank.
 These were used in an on/off fashion during the battle when the North Vietnamese soldiers were attacking.
 The actual light (part of the Centurion Tank) was a 1 million candlepower Xenon that was mounted just above the gun and provided some serious illumination on the battlefield.
 Of course during battle this light never remained on and was only used in occasional very brief bursts to locate the attacking soldiers causing momentary blindness and making them easy targets for the 50 caliber machine guns.

-“The Crater” will be screened in Australia in April as part of the Gallipoli Centenary Celebrations and should be available for viewing on Vimeo shortly after.
+“The Crater” was screened in Australia on April 25th as part of the Anzac Day, Gallipoli Centenary Celebrations.

 I have had a few emails today regarding my earlier Facebook post.
 I was questioned as to why the images did not look like they were shot on Alexa or Canon 5D (two of the camera’s I used for the shoot).
 My response is….what should images from the Alexa and Canon 5D look like?
 Is there a rule for using those camera’s or do they have a very special signature that says…this image was shot on a “this or that” camera.
 It seems most these days regard a good image as something with shallow depth of field and sharp as a tack.
 Continue reading →